Business

 The whole point of this monetary confidence game – all buttressed by unproven economic theories masquerading as laws of nature – is to keep investors buying and holding long-term government bonds.
 If I, as a government, can convince my subjects to delay consumption and invest their savings with me on a long-term basis, then I am a successful, credible state actor.
 If, on the other hand, investors would rather only lend to the government on a short-term basis (if at all), then the state is not credible and must resort to unpopular measures (such as high taxes) to pay for goodies.

 The indoctrination of the world’s premier financiers into Sharpe World starts early.
-If you have taken any university level-finance courses, then you have been drilled on the efficient frontier and how there are certain magical assets called government bonds that both increase returns and decrease the overall volatility of portfolio.
+If you have taken any university level-finance courses, then you have been drilled on the efficient frontier and how there are certain magical assets called government bonds that both increase returns and decrease the overall volatility of a portfolio.
 Therefore, all a portfolio manager must do is add leverage to long-term government bonds, and voila – their returns go Pump Up The Jam!

 Chart of US Treasury 10-Year Bond Yields